tanmatt/QuoteOfTheDay/README.md

 - Sat Mar  2 07:00:07 2024 | Peace is a daily, a weekly, a monthly process, gradually changing opinions, slowly eroding old barriers, quietly building new structures. - John F. Kennedy
 - Sun Mar  3 07:00:09 2024 | Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity. - Charles Mingus
 - Mon Mar  4 07:00:07 2024 | Telling a teenager the facts of life is like giving a fish a bath. - Arnold H. Glasow
+- Tue Mar  5 07:00:08 2024 | Begin - to begin is half the work, let half still remain; again begin this, and thou wilt have finished. - Marcus Aurelius